 How do you center environmental justice in your work and life?

 BALOGUN: We can point to a lot of examples in the United States where Black communities have faced disproportionate environmental harm.
 The Flint, Michigan, water crisis or the Memphis sanitation workers strike – these are both manifestations of environmental injustice that help me to find clear threads between my studies.
 I study both African/African American studies and environmental engineering – while that combination makes sense to me, there’s also a lot of space between those two.
 Environmental justice spaces on campus have helped me to bridge that gap.

 POLK: As part of the Environmental Justice Working Group, I work very closely with an intergenerational collective of individuals from across campus working to embed environmental justice into our research, teaching, and community engagement at Stanford.
 I am most proud of this group not only because of what we do together but because of the way we do it.
 We really do model justice in the way we work together.
 It is truly a place where everybody belongs; where our diverse knowledges are valued, where we listen to each other and everybody brings their own strengths to the table.
-If people want to connect with us they can reach us at firstname.lastname@example.org, connect with us on Facebook and Twitter, as well as learn more about our work via our email listserv.
+If people want to connect with us they can reach us at email@example.com, connect with us on Facebook and Twitter.

 OUYANG: I am a lecturer with the Future Bay Initiative, which is focused on long-term partnerships with communities like East Palo Alto and North Fair Oaks which are disproportionately exposed to climate hazards such as flooding and extreme heat.
 We are committed to providing actionable intelligence to decision-makers at the government and grassroots levels so as to empower local leaders to shape more sustainable, resilient, and equitable futures.